akshat1995-sc/sdas/README.md

 ### Web scrapper
 The webscrapper is supposed to collect information about a stock market ticker from websites like google, X and others.
 This might require an external library to be invoked or an amalgation of an existing code along with a customized part as well.

+A different scrapper might be required for different websites.
+Thus each scrapper could be developed seperately.
+These are discussed in the following.

+<u>Financial Times</u>

+Scrapper for financial times should be able to fetch data with the following properties:
+- Data should be valid
+- Data should contain rich test describing the news of the concerned stock
+- Data should have atleast one link regarding the stock

 ### Sentiment scoring algorithm
 The sentiment scoring algorithm is straight forward thrid party software by the name of nltk.
 It takes the string text as in input and gives out a float number for positive, neutral and negative sentiment present in the provided text.
 This will be used in the database registry step of the algorithm.